Zeze Kingston, Cash Madam 'relationship' takes social media by storm

 Zeze Kingston, real name, Robert Ching’amba junior is pop-musician from Malawi.

-Dorothy Shonga, commonly known as Cash Madam, is a socialite and influencer currently facing fraud, corruption, and money laundering charges.
+Dorothy Shonga, commonly known as Cash Madam, is a socialite and influencer currently facing alleged fraud, corruption, and money laundering charges.

-She was arrested in March last year along with her partner Mr. Collins Magalasi over the MERAgate scandal.
+She was arrested in March last year along with her business partner Mr. Collins Magalasi over the MERAgate scandal.

 The couple is accused of forcing the Malawi Energy Regulatory Authority (MERA) Internal Procurement and Disposal Committee in 2019 to award a contract worth 186 million Malawi to Vink Enterprise, a company owned Shonga.